-Your driving down the road when a little yellow light pops up on your dashboard.
-The light indicates that your car is now due for its 15,000km service, from which you now know that it is time to book your car in for a service.
-During this service the mechanic changes oil, attends to any other areas that may be needing to be fixed as well little checks over to ensure your car is safe and that you prevent bigger issue or breakdown from occurring.
-A car just like the human body is machine with many moving parts, but why do most of us look after a machine that we get from a to b then the machine we are stuck with for life, our body?
+You’re driving down the road when a little yellow light pops up on your dashboard.
+The light indicates that your car is now due for its 15,000km service.
+You know it’s time to book your car in for a service.
+The mechanic changes the oil, and attends to any areas that need to be fixed.
+The mechanic will also perform little checks to ensure your car is safe and to prevent bigger issues or breakdowns in the future.

-Before the onset of many injuries, faults in movement, balance, muscle activation occur.
-Similar to your car, when car begins to pull to one side because the alignment of the suspension has been disrupted due to the bad pothole you just hit, your body has tell tale signs to indicate things are not going so right or left (depending on which way you pulling toward).
+Before the onset of many injuries, faults in movement, balance and muscle activation occur.
+It’s similar to your car, when it begins to pull to one side when you hit a pothole and the alignment of the suspension is disrupted.
+Your body also has tell-tale signs that indicate things are not going so right, or left!

 Dr Nicholas Miller